 DIY worm bins can be made of timber or from recycled containers such as plastic tubs or boxes, dustbins or water butts – here are just a couple of simple ideas to give you inspiration.
-(See my page on Worm Composting for more details of how to feed and take care of the worms.)
+(See our post on Worm Composting for more details of how to feed and take care of the worms.)

 Single unit method

-After adding the worms, place a few handfuls of food in the bin and cover it with a moist newspaper or cardboard.
+After adding the worms, put just a handful of kitchen scraps in a corner of the bin and cover everything over with moist newspaper, cardboard or shredded paper.
 Put on the lid and leave undisturbed for a week to allow the worms to settle in.
 Gradually build up the food supply as the population of worms increases.

 This system uses three 8-10 gallon plastic stacking storage boxes – the sort often sold for storing toys.
 They should be opaque, not see-through, and should stack quite tightly inside each other.
 You will only need one lid.
 More layers can be added later if needed.

 Drill about twenty evenly spaced 1/4 inch holes in the bottom of two of the boxes.
 These will provide drainage and allow the worms to crawl up through the compost from box to box so you can harvest the castings.